Vermont Journal

 From our Inn, head north on Highway 100 towards Waitsfield, where you’ll encounter the first Vermont covered bridge.

-• The Great Eddy Bridge, also known as the Waitsfield covered bridge, is the oldest operating covered bridge in the state.
+• The Great Eddy Bridge, also known as the Big Eddy Covered Bridge and the Waitsfield covered bridge, is the oldest operating covered bridge in the state.
 It was built in 1833 and restored in 1975, and it has the longest clear span of any Burr truss bridge in Vermont, spanning an incredible 105 feet.

 • Pine Brook Bridge, also in Waitsfield, was built in 1872.
 Its structure has never been altered over the years, but its 48-foot span is still just as impressive.